tambapps/advent-of-code/README.md

 ```

 ## Groovy
+In past years, I have made some programs in Groovy.

 Some solutions are to be run using static compilation for better performance.
 For that add the `--compile-static`
 argument like in the below example